-Creating a representative sample and not introducing sampling error is critical when asking statistical questions.
+Creating a representative sample without introducing sampling error is critical when asking statistical questions.
 We want our population parameters to match as closely as possible to our sample statistics.

 To make a sample representative, we need to randomize our observations.
-This randomization means that every individual of a population has the same chance to make it into the sample.
+This randomization means that every individual in a population has the same chance to make it into the sample.

 There are four ways to do this.